When and Where?

-The Night in Question aims to showcase a quintessentially-American take on the horror genre.
+The Night in Question showcases a quintessentially-American take on the horror genre.
 It features a no-holds-barred approach to making the gruesome nature of horrific events as real as possible.
-To achieve this vision, The Night in Question has drawn inspiration and guidance from the growing emphasis on immersion and production value found in modern haunted attractions, such as haunted houses and scare mazes.
+To achieve this vision, The Night in Question draws inspiration and guidance from the growing emphasis on immersion and production value found in modern haunted attractions, such as haunted houses and scare mazes.
 By coordinating game design with experts in haunted attraction set design, prop-making, and costuming, The Night in Question offers a unique experience that is one part haunted house, one part immersive theatrical experience.

-Jackalope Live Action Studios has enlisted the talent of local artists, set designers, creature creators and haunted house veterans to deliver a blood-soaked experience that will leave little to the imagination.
-The players will be immersed in professional effects and powerful visuals right out of a nightmare.
-From the gore of blood rituals to the grotesque creations of the Tzimisce, The Night in Question aims to overwhelm and terrify players – then invite them to take part in a unforgettable night of participatory horror.
+Jackalope Live Action Studios enlists the talent of local artists, set designers, creature creators and haunted house veterans to deliver a blood-soaked experience that will leave little to the imagination.
+The players are immersed in professional effects and powerful visuals right out of a nightmare.
+From the gore of blood rituals to the grotesque creations of the Tzimisce, The Night in Question aims to overwhelm and terrify players – then invite them to take part in an unforgettable night of participatory horror.

 We call our style Texas Splatterpunk.
 Splatterpunk is the horror genre that rebels against subtle or suggestive horror and the scariness of the unseen.
 Instead, it opts for a bloody aggressive intrusion of horror into the world.
 Mixing gruesome imagery with the commonplace, it creates a surreal combination of one’s every-day life and absolute horror.